 Chinese Chalk or Chinese Insecticide Chalk

 I found a friend who was using Chinese Miraculous Insecticide Chalk otherwise known as Pretty Baby Chalk and Chinese Chalk.
 Tres Pasitos is a Spanish name for this product.
 The product is illegal and dangerous.
 The EPA has a warning on it too.
 We tried it in the past and found that it didn’t really work.
-I found this stuff being sold all over San Francisco’s Chinatown.
+I found this stuff being sold all over San Francisco’s Chinatown and it is for sale on eBay.

 It does kill bugs because it contains toxic chemicals but are hazardous around kids.
 Did you know that plain old chalk also works!

-If you want to use Chinese Insecticide Chalk, consider Black Flag Ant & Roach Killing Chalk instead.
+If you want to use Chinese Insecticide Chalk, you previous could buy Black Flag Ant & Roach Killing Chalk instead, but now it is not being sold.

 The dangers of Chinese Insecticide Chalk